nativuks/react-issues/README.md

 ## Shortcuts

-Tab to go list
+Tab to go list.
-ArrowUp/ArrowDown to walk
+ArrowUp/ArrowDown to walk.
-I changes Filter to issues
+I changes Filter to issues.
-P changes Filter to pulls
+P changes Filter to pulls.
-G go to detail issues
+G go to detail issues.
-Backspace to return home
+Backspace to return home.

+# Rename .env.copy.local

+Rename your .env.copy.local file to .env.local and put your Github token

 # Getting Started with Create React App